Wineville Chicken Coop murders: Body parts found

-Authorities found three shallow graves at the ranch exactly where Clark had stated they were.
+Authorities found three shallow graves at the ranch in the exact location given by Clark.
 These graves did not contain complete bodies, but only parts.
 Clark and his sister Jessie testified that Northcott and his mother had exhumed the bodies on the evening of August 4, 1928, a few weeks before Clark was taken into protective custody.
 They had taken the bodies to a deserted area, where they were most likely burned in the night.
 The complete bodies were never recovered.

-The evidence found in the graves consisted of "51 parts of human anatomy... those silent bits of evidence, of human bones and blood, have spoken and corroborated the testimony of living witnesses".
-This evidence enabled the authorities to conclude that Walter Collins, two brothers named Lewis and Nelson Winslow (aged 12 and 10, respectively), and the unidentified fourth victim had all been murdered.
-The body parts and Clark's testimony resulted in a death sentence for Gordon Northcott and life imprisonment for Sarah Louise Northcott, who was paroled in 1940.
-She died in 1944.
+The evidence found in the graves consisted of "51 parts of human anatomy... those silent bits of evidence, of human bones and blood, have spoken and corroborated the testimony of living witnesses."

 Aftermath

 Wineville changed its name to Mira Loma on November 1, 1930, in large part because of the negative publicity surrounding the murders.
 The new cities of Eastvale and Jurupa Valley took different parts of the area of Mira Loma in 2010 and 2011, respectively.
-Wineville Avenue, Wineville Road, Wineville Park, and other geographic references provide reminders of the community's former name.
+Wineville Avenue, Wineville Road, Wineville Park and other geographic references provide reminders of the community's former name.
 Clark returned to Saskatoon, where city records indicate that he died on June 20, 1991.